Nicholas-Killilea/Side-Projects/Arcade Archive/README.md

  • react/ – Contains the frontend source code built with React.

 Each directory includes its own README and setup instructions to help you get started.
-This project was completed during my time at Tech Elevator as my final capstone project.
+This project was developed as the final capstone for my 14-week full-stack development bootcamp at Tech Elevator.

 Below are a few screenshots showcasing the final user interface of the completed project.
 Thank you for viewing!

-# Screenshots
+# User Interface Preview
 ![Screenshot 2025-06-28 204530](https://github.com/user-attachments/assets/e368c5d9-1293-468a-b4d1-2245b7f2bd20)
 ![Screenshot 2025-06-28 205223](https://github.com/user-attachments/assets/2cc62a05-2485-4ca4-9367-74d43cf66308)
 ![Screenshot 2025-06-28 205258](https://github.com/user-attachments/assets/78d7ee94-ad14-4c10-a726-a7df26f91c5d)